solarwinds/apm-ruby/CONTRIBUTING.md

 ## Run Development Container

-The `solarwinds_apm` gem requires a Linux runtime environment, so to work on the codebase we use an Ubuntu container that's set up with tools needed to build, install and work with the project.
+The `solarwinds_apm` gem requires a Linux run time environment.
+To work on the codebase we set up an Ubuntu container with the tools needed to build, install and work with the project.

 Starting the container:
 ```bash
 bundle exec rake docker_dev
 ```

-In the container:
+In the container, set up the environment and project dependencies:
 ```bash
 # choose the ruby version to use, setting it at the global level
 rbenv versions